-Spacious Meditation is important throughout our practice.
+Spacious meditation plays an important role throughout our Buddhist practice path.
 Buddhist teachers often emphasize spaciousness as a quality we should develop.
 But sometimes, we can become confused about this term: what does it mean to be spacious?

 Spacious Meditation: Not Spaced Out

-What is the difference between being “spacious” and being “spaced out?”
+What is the difference between having a “spacious” mind and being “spaced out?”
 A student recently asked Phakchok Rinpoche this specific question.

 Both of the photos on this page show a sky, but one is open and unobstructed.
 In the “gap” photo, we see a sky between two hills, but it is covered with pleasant clouds.
 Do you see a similar contrast in the experience of spaciousness versus spacing out?